calebpun07-ctrl/CSC121-Final-Project/README.md

 ```
 project/
-├── main.py          # Launches the game
+├── main.py          # Launches the menu
 ├── game.py          # Handles gameplay mechanics
 ├── functions.py     # Helper functions used across the game
 ├── high_scores.csv  # Stores previous scores
 └── README.md        # Project documentation
 ```

+## Items to add

+* Piece count statstics
+* Incremental speed ups instead of per level
+* Soft drop and Hard Drop points
+* Next box showing the next piece

 ## Credits

-This project was developed with the assistance of **GitHub Copilot** and **ChatGPT** for code suggestions and documentation support.
+This project was developed with the assistance of **GitHub Copilot** and **ChatGPT** for code suggestions and documentation support, along with comentation and desgin.
+For getting the user's name, I found help in this post on stack overflow, https://stackoverflow.com/questions/46390231/how-can-i-create-a-text-input-box-with-pygame, and drew inspiration from that desgin.
+Inspiration for this project is from the game Tetris made by Alexey Pajitnov, spesificlly NES Tetris, also know as "Classic Tetris".